 When the young Charles Jr. and Martha were raising their five children at Barrett House, New Ipswich was a bustling mill village and the local economy was booming with a variety of locally manufactured products.
 Despite being removed from an urban center, Charles Jr. and Martha maintained an elegant lifestyle at Barrett House.
 They entertained guests, at times in their third-floor ballroom, and surrounded themselves with fine furniture and decorative pieces.
 Barrett House continued to serve as Charles Jr. and Martha’s home until their deaths in 1836 and 1842, respectively.

 After the death of Martha Barrett in 1842, her second eldest son, Charles III, lived at Barrett House with his family for several years before moving to Cambridge, Massachusetts, to pursue a prosperous career as a book dealer.

-In 1848 George Barrett, the eldest son of Charles Jr. and Martha, along with his wife Frances Ames Barrett, took up residence in Barrett House.
-Like his parents before him, George and Frances raised a family there.
+In 1848 George Barrett, the eldest son of Charles Jr. and Martha, along with his wife Frances Ames Barrett, took up residence in Barrett House and raised a family there.

 In 1862 George Barrett died, leaving Frances the house.
 To accommodate the growth of her extended family, Frances built an adjoining ell for her son Edward and his family.
 She maintained residence in the main house with her younger son, George Robert.